L2jLiga/fastify-decorators/lib/README.md

         return SampleHandler.register;
     }

-    static register = "It does not work";
+    static register = "It will not work";
 }

 export = SampleHandler